AlertStudios/GMUI-Framework/README.md

 `GMUI_controlobject = GMUI_control;`

-###GMUI_Form
+###My Interfaces
-Form is where you design your grid.
-There are a number of scripts to use to design your game's menus.
-It also has an argument passed in which you can optionally use to design multiple grids based on the name of the grid.
+This folder was created as a place to put your interface script files.
+There are a number of scripts calls (in the GMUI_DeveloperCalls folder) to use to design your game's menus.
+When creating a new interface, first create a script that specifies the controls to create, then specify that script name as an argument when creating the interface.
+For example, this is used for calling the interface in the demo:

 ```
-// If using multiple grids, you can switch between interfaces (optional):
-switch (OptionalInterfaceName) {
-    case "MyGrid": // Controls for MyGrid
+newGMUI = GMUI_Create(_Test_Form,16,0);
 ```

 ####Layers